On your Giving > Funds page, you will be able to set up your fund structure to match the goals of your organization.

 If you use a church management system or donor management system, regardless of whether you use an automated integration or manual import process, it is best practice to set up your fund structure in Subsplash to match the fund structure in your third-party system.

-For example: If you have a General fund with a sub-fund (referred to as a child fund in some systems) called Tithes in your management system, then it is recommended that you create a General fund and a sub-fund called Tithes in Giving.
+For example, if you have a General fund with a sub-fund (referred to as a child fund in some systems) called Tithes in your management system, then it is recommended that you create a General fund and a sub-fund called Tithes in Giving.
 Click here to learn more about integrations!